BIJOU STANDARD POODLES

 Basically breeding brings you enough money to pay for your dog hobby.

-MY YEARLY EXPENSES CAN BE OVER $61,000.00/Year !!
+MY YEARLY EXPENSES WERE OVER $61,000.00 in 2010 !!

 Which is why dog breeding is a "hobby" for reputable breeders.

-This is also how you can identify unethical breeders whose only goal is ~puppies for profit~ as they don't do anything with their Poodles.
+This is also how you can identify unethical breeders whose only goal is

 Monthly Expenses of My ~Owning Poodles~ $3,735.00 a MONTH